juergberinger/bakman/README.rst

 Copy ``bakman.py`` to a directory in your PATH.
 Run ``bakman.py -h`` for instructions on how to run backups.

 See ``sample.conf.py`` for a sample configuration file showing a few different backup configurations.
+With this configuration file, try

+``bakman -c sample.conf.py list``

+to see the list of all the backup configurations that are defined, or

+``bakman -c sample.conf.py dump simpleBackup``

+to see what will be run for the configuration named ``simpleBackup``.